Qualys Connector

 The finding no longer appears because its related asset was archived.

-Tip: To learn more on how assets are archived and findings change status, see Status Update Mechanisms.
+Tip: To learn more about how assets are archived and findings change status, see Status Update Mechanisms.